initbitx/nestjs-common-package/README.md

 ## License

-This project is private and proprietary to Initbit Technologies.
+This project is open source and available under the [MIT License](./LICENSE).

+## Contributing

+We welcome contributions from the community!
+Please see our [Contributing Guidelines](./CONTRIBUTING.md) for more information on how to get involved.

 ## Contact